 This test measures the level of sex hormone binding globulin (SHBG) in your blood.
 SHBG is a protein made by your liver.
-It binds tightly to three sex hormones found in both men and women: estrogen; dihydrotestosterone, or DHT; and testosterone.
+It binds tightly to 3 sex hormones found in both men and women.
+These hormones are estrogen; dihydrotestosterone (DHT), and testosterone.
 SHBG carries these three hormones throughout your blood.

-You may have this test if your doctor suspects that you have abnormal testosterone levels.
+You may have this test if your healthcare provider suspects that you have abnormal testosterone levels.
 The test can help diagnose various conditions and diseases, including:

 Androgen deficiency.
 The hormone androgen causes general weakness and sexual problems in men.
 In women, androgen may help with thinking and bone strength.
 It may also help the ovaries working the way they should.